The BNP Paribas Open is a tennis tournament that usually takes place in March each year in Indian Wells, California, USA.

 Men’s Singles Winners and Runner Ups

-Taylor Fritz is the defending champion in the Men’s Singles event following his victory over Rafael Nadal in the 2022 Men’s Singles final (6-3, 7-6).
+Carlos Alcaraz is the current champion in the Men’s Singles event following his victory over Daniil Medvedev in the 2023 Men’s Singles final (6-3, 6-2) (see match highlights below).

 Year | Winner | Runner Up | Score in Final |